 An end-to-end 5G network digital twin that incorporates all facets of its operations can provide significant value and dramatic cost savings in both planning 5G network deployments and improving their performance under what are likely very dynamic operating conditions.
 The deployment and operation of 5G networks is particularly challenging in military contexts, where 5G holds much promise for both base deployments and tactical operations.
 Given the diverse range of critical services that will be provisioned on these networks, it is imperative that we have the ability to assess their cyber resilience and ways to mitigate any identified vulnerabilities.

-SCALABLE is exploiting its revolutionary network digital twin technology to develop a 5G network planner.
+SCALABLE is exploiting its revolutionary 5G network digital twin technology to develop a 5G network planner.
 All portions of the network are represented in the digital twin from MIMO antennas, millimeter wave (MMW) spectrum, multiple access technologies for the Radio Access Network (RAN), and its connection to the core network operations.
-The planner can be used to assess the operation of 5G networks in stand alone as well as non-stand alone (NSA) mode interoperating with existing 4G cellular technology.
+5G network planning can be used to assess the operation of 5G networks in stand alone as well as non-stand alone (NSA) mode interoperating with existing 4G cellular technology.
 The end goal is to support a diverse set of users, from service providers, network planners, application developers, and system administrators to quickly and effectively plan 5G deployments, upgrades, or reconfigurations to meet their key performance metrics.

 Figure 1 defines the user workflow and the intuitive interface to support the workflow for the 5G network planner.
 The planner will provide a unified, intuitive interface that supports all phases of the planning or assessment exercise from Scenario Design to Report Generation, via the modular, extensible web-based workflow.
 Scenario design includes tools to import/support network laydown and device configuration, cyber attacks, traffic, and other attributes.
 For wireless scenarios, additional attributes like mobility, terrain, and other relevant environmental factors can be imported or described via an appropriate GUI.